orhun/personal-blog/content/automated-rust-releases.md

 - Add link to emacs package support git-cliff (#307)
 ```

-For this configuration, first we should install `git-cliff`:
+For this configuration, first, we should install `git-cliff`:

 ```sh
 cargo install git-cliff --locked